WORLD WAR ONE REPLICA AND REPLACEMENT MEDALS

 We struggle to compete with cheap replica medals being offered online.
 Some are sold as single medals, others pre-mounted.
 These are very poor quality medals in base metals imported from overseas and available to us for between $1-$5 each from various makers in China.
 You get what you pay for and we pride ourselves on the quality of our replica medals - some of which we break even on and simply make a mounting fee from.

-Our 1914-15 Stars for example are made in England on the correct dies and of the correct metal.
+Our primary stock of 1914-15 Stars for example are made in England on the correct dies and of the correct metal.
 A medal dealer recently stated that he struggled to tell the difference between our Stars and a genuine one.
-We normally sell these for a lot more but with the drop in value of the pound we can now sell them in our replica medal groups.

 Our 1914-15 Star to the left.
 A genuine un-cleaned 100 year old medal to the right.